-Harborside, through its consolidated subsidiary, FLRish Retail Management & Security Services LLC, has Retail MSAs with PMACC and SJW related to the management of certain Harborside dispensaries.
-It also is a party to the Farm MSA through its wholly owned subsidiary Savature Inc. ("Savature").
+Harborside, through its consolidated subsidiary, FLRish Retail Management & Security Services LLC, has a Retail MSAs with PMACC and SJW related to the management of certain Harborside dispensaries.
+It also is a party to a cultivation MSA with PMACC (the "Farm MSA") through its wholly owned subsidiary Savature, Inc. ("Savature").